ricmmartins/docker-dspace-azure/README.md

 DSpace use [PostgreSQL](http://www.postgresql.org/) as database.

-Here, I'll use the Azure Database for PostgreSQL as an external database.
+Here, I'll use the [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) as an external database, instead to use an Docker image with PostgreSQL.

 ## Postgres as a Service